psipred/bioserf/README.md

 ./ : tmp dir for models and whatnot pdb/ : location of pdb files reformat.pl : location of reformat.pl
-mod9.17 : locatin of Modeller binary
+mod9.17 : location of Modeller binary

-If a good hit is found pdb files of the form NAME_start_stop.pdb will be produced for each domain that CATH
+If a good hit is found pdb files of the form NAME_start_stop.2pdb will be produced for each domain that CATH

 3. If no domain pdb files were produced (i.e. we couldn't find a PDB match which was already classified in CATH).
 Then we run the following.